etc-msu/etc/etc/docs/tech_support.rst

       * Classroom
       * Department

-  The ETC performs the technology installations for the annual Classroom Upgrade Process.
+  The ETC performs the technology installations for the annual `Classroom Upgrade Process <classroom_upgrade_process.html>`_.
 We also provide installation services for department installs, which includes any fees for the materials involved.